eric-von-knorring/kvist/README.md

-    (rest ["one" "two" "three"]) # Returns creates an array (push ["one" "two" "three"] "four") # Returns a new array with the second paramter added to the end (parse_int "123") # Parses string an returns an integer
+    (rest ["one" "two" "three"]) # Returns creates an array (push ["one" "two" "three"] "four") # Returns a new array with the second paramter added to the end (parse_int "123") # Parses string an returns an integer (os_execute "ls" "-l" "-a") # Runis a system command and passes through stdin, stdout and stderr
 ```

 ## TODO